-50. Committee decisions are final and should normally not be altered or amended for 6 months.
-However, where a decision proves to be unworkable for whatever reason a further report on the issue will be brought back to the original decision-making meeting for further consideration with the agreement of the Committee's Chairman and Vice Chairman.
+43.50.
+Committee decisions are final and should normally not be altered or amended for 6 months.
+However, where a decision proves to be unworkable for whatever reason a further report on the issue will be brought back to the original decision-making meeting for further consideration with the agreement on a request from of the Committee's Chairman and Vice Chairman.